previous archaeological investigations

 The year after the mosaic’s discovery in 1963, British Museum curator Kenneth Painter carried out a limited excavation in the field behind the blacksmith’s forge in order to identify the extent and nature of the buildings it had belonged to.

-Painter expected the building complex at Hinton St Mary to be similar in plan to a typical late Roman ‘courtyard’ villa, of which many impressive examples are known in Britain, and his excavation duly located three ranges of rooms or wings around a central courtyard, with a boundary ditch on the fourth side.
-Trenches over the tessellated rooms, as well as in their immediate vicinity, uncovered the mosaic but did not prove that these rooms had been part of a long range.
-Possible evidence for a side wing was found only on the northern side, consisting of, it was suggested, a long stone building approximately 10m wide with crude tessellated floors decorated with simple geometric patterns (‘Area 1’).
-Although the evidence for the two side-wings was very limited and did not fit well with the interpretation of a high-status building, this was explained as the result of extensive stone robbing in the centuries after the Roman period
+Painter expected the building complex at Hinton St Mary to be similar in plan to a typical late Roman ‘courtyard’ villa, of which many impressive examples are known in Britain, and his excavation duly located possible evidence for 3 ranges of rooms or wings around a central courtyard, with a boundary ditch on the 4th side.
+Trenches over the tessellated room, as well as in its immediate vicinity, uncovered the mosaic but did not prove that these rooms had been part of a long range.
+Remains of a side wing was found only on the northwestern side, consisting of, it was suggested, a long stone building approximately 10m wide with crude tessellated floors decorated with simple geometric patterns (‘Area 1’).
+Although the evidence for the two side-wings was very limited and did not fit well with the interpretation of a high-status building, this was explained as the result of extensive stone robbing in the centuries after the Roman period.

 Understanding past societies through their fascinating archaeological remains